MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 ## Run Script authors and approvers

-Run Scripts uses the concept of *script authors* and *script approvers* as seperate roles for implementation of a script.
-Having these roles seperated allows for the important process check needed for the powerful tool that Run Scripts is.
+Run Scripts uses the concept of *script authors* and *script approvers* as separate roles for implementation of a script.
+Having the author and approver roles separated allows for an important process check for the powerful tool that Run Scripts is.

 ### Scripts roles control